dussiks/cloudblue/README.md

   - external_id
   - status

-2. Product - products that could be included in orders.
+2. Product - entity that could be included in orders.
 It has next fields:
   - id
   - name